 - Marinate the chicken.
 Slice each chicken breast in half lengthways to create two thin cutlets, then cut them in half again to make four smaller pieces.
 In a large bowl, mix 1 tablespoon olive oil, 1 tablespoon lemon juice, 1 teaspoon fish sauce, 1 tablespoon dried oregano, 1 teaspoon smoked paprika, and ½ teaspoon salt.
 Add the chicken and toss to coat.
 Set aside to marinate while you prep everything else.

 - Make the crispy chickpeas.
-Drain the chickpeas then toss them with ½ tablespoon olive oil, ½ teaspoon salt and 1 teaspoon smoked paprika.
-Air fryer: Cook at 400°F (200°C) for 15 minutes, shaking the basket halfway.
+Drain the chickpeas, then toss them with ½ tablespoon olive oil, ½ teaspoon salt, and 1 teaspoon smoked paprika.
+Air fryer: Cook at 400°F (200°C) for 15 to 20 minutes, shaking the basket halfway.
 Oven: Spread on a baking tray and bake at 425°F (220°C) for 25 to 30 minutes, stirring halfway, until golden and crunchy.

 - Cook the pasta.
 Bring a large pot of salted water to a boil.
 Cook the pasta until al dente (check your packet for timing – it usually takes about 8 minutes).
 Drain the pasta, rinse under cold water, and transfer to a large mixing bowl, ready for the rest of your salad ingredients.